What is micronutrient deficiency?

 - The process begins by looking through the “libraries” of thousands of seed varieties in CGIAR crop breeding centers around the world to identify naturally nutritious varieties that are high in vitamin A, iron and zinc.

-- Plant breeders then spend five to seven years crossing them with other varieties that can be adapted to grow in Africa, Asia, Latin America and the Caribbean, where they are most needed.
+- CGIAR plant breeders then spend up to seven years crossing them with other varieties that can be adapted to grow in Africa, Asia, Latin America and the Caribbean, where they are most needed.

-- Some seeds will reach farmers through private seed companies, because even in low-income countries, farmers will purchase their seeds rather than re-using their existing seeds.
+- Some seeds will reach farmers through private seed companies; even in low-income countries, many farmers purchase their seeds rather than re-using their existing seeds.

-- Some seeds and other planting material (sweet potato vines; cassava stems) reach farmers from government agricultural extension services; from NGOs that work with farmers; and from other farmers, including family and neighbors, who share leftover vines or stems set aside from the previous harvest.
+- Some seeds and other planting material (sweet potato vines; cassava stems) reach farmers from government agricultural extension services; through government-run agricultural support schemes; from NGOs that work with farmers; and from other farmers, including family and neighbors, who share leftover vines or stems set aside from the previous harvest.

-- The farmers then grow and harvest the crops, keeping most for home consumption (and therefore for improved nutrition for the family) and selling any surplus in local markets.
-Further along the value chain, some food processers have begun to source biofortified ingredients to benefit more urban consumers.
+- The farmers then grow and harvest the crops, typically keeping most for home consumption (and therefore for improved nutrition for the family) and selling any surplus in local markets to support their livelihoods.

-- The end result of this whole process: healthier children who are better able to survive, to learn, and to lead productive lives, improving the well-being and productivity of their families, communities and countries.
+- The end result of this whole process: healthier women and children who are better able to thrive, learn, and lead productive lives.
+This improves the well-being of their families, communities and countries.

 Do people like to eat biofortified foods?